ballerkobe808/invest/README - CREDIT-FUNDING-LOANS.md

 ### 1.1.2.
 Find a Lender

+Find a good lender and build a relationship!!
+This will help you so much in the future.

 Search for and contact a Lender
 You can do this through a web search or through referral from a friend.
 Lane Kawaoka said certain banks wont fund investments, so its better to go with ones that are familiar with the process and the risk.
 Current lenders I have a relationship with are: